README.md

 [+] Done, see the results

-Build the Linux kernel in the needed container:
+Build the Linux kernel in the needed container saving the build output into a separate directory:

 $ python3 build_linux.py -a arm64 -k ~/linux-stable/experiment.config -s ~/linux-stable/linux-stable -o ~/linux-stable/build_out -c gcc-13